They’re two very similar (and popular!) air purifiers – but what are the differences? Which one should you buy?

 Expect roughly 6-9 months of use from the filter before replacement, although that varies with use & needs.
 Heavier conditions and heavy odors and especially heavily dirty air (like with hair for example) will require a sooner replacement date.

 Likewise, for low-demand conditions like in my home, you can expect the filter to last longer.

 You’ll still need to check the filter manually and reset the filter replacement reminder yourself, as there’s no way for the purifier to know how soiled the filter is.
 You’ll need to check to be sure.

 These GermGuardian models allow replacing the pre-filter separately, which I’ve found to be really good for reducing costs.
 It’s especially helpful if you have pets, cigarette smoke, or other odor-causing contaminant sources that can use up the pre-filter more quickly.

 Having a purifier that allows the pre-filter to be replaced separately is a big advantage!
 Not all do.

 This saves money and reduces waste because in many homes the HEPA filter’s life can be extended.
 You won’t have to waste money if the HEPA filter still has good life left in it.

 One of the main differences between the two models is the room size coverage recommended by Guardian Technologies, the manufacturer.

 In both cases, these are recommended room size applications for you to use them in – it’s not mandatory.
 However, in the case of air purifiers, it’s helpful to understand that the recommended room sizes will tell you how effectively the purifier will clean the air.

-The main thing is understand that air purifiers work by cycling air and filtering it.
-After some period of time all of the air in a room will have been filtered and cleansed.
+The main thing is to understand that air purifiers work by cycling air and filtering it.
+After some period of time, all of the air in a room will have been filtered and cleansed.